Madadata/LeanCloudAuthn/README.md

 # LeancloudAuthn

-This is a proof-of-concept project, showing how a Java process (e.g. an API server) could validate client requests using Leancloud.
+This is a proof-of-concept project, showing how a Java process (e.g. an API server) could authenticate client requests using Leancloud.

 To test how it works, export your Leancloud APP ID and Key, start the server, then go to http://localhost:8080/auth/secret.